 Kevin O’Leary, aka Mr. Wonderful, made the largest investment that was finalized in real life.
 He offered $2.5 million to Zipz Wine, a single-serve, portable packaged wine.

 In Season 12, a company called Chirp made the highest valuation deal for a business.
-They asked for $900,000 and offered a 2% stake in return, making it a $45 million valuation.
+They asked for $900,000 and offered a 2% equity in return, making it a $45 million valuation.
 After a tough negotiation with Shark Lori, the final valuation was settled at $36,000,000, and the deal was secured.

-The highest ask valuation was made by Larq, a self-cleaning water bottle company.
+The highest ask valuation was made by LARQ, a self-cleaning water bottle company.
 They set their valuation at $50 million.
 However, the final deal on screen was made with Kevin and Lori, who came together to offer $1 million for a 4% stake.

 Shark Tank’s Smallest Numbers